-In mid-2018, ITSP Magazine reported that financial services firms fall victim to cybersecurity attacks 300 times more frequently than businesses in other industries.
+Financial services firms fall victim to cybersecurity attacks far more frequently than businesses in other industries.
 Security breaches lead to lost revenue for a banking institutions, interruptions in operations and loss of both reputation and customers.

 Here is a closer look at cyber threats in the banking arena.

 Cyber attacks in the financial industry have increased significantly as attackers have become more sophisticated and as the number of potential targets or entry points has expanded.
 The sheer number of users has increased drastically as well as the continued proliferation and addition of new banking technologies.